w3nest/rx-vdom/doc/assets/index.md

 <note level="hint" title="Comparing to React & Vue" expandable="true">

 To offer a practical comparison of how **rx-vdom** stacks up against <ext-link target='react'>React</ext-link> and
-<ext-link target='vue'>Vue</ext-link>,
+<ext-link target='vue'>Vue</ext-link>, an AI code generator tool has been used to generate equivalent implementations
-we asked **ChatGPT** to generate equivalent implementations of the simple clock component, along with a summary of the key conceptual differences.
+of the simple clock component.

 **React**